Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Spiers Thumb Plane, c.
 1855-1865, left side.

 Spiers Thumb Plane, c.
-1855-1865, view of heel and bulbous thumb screw, with profile contours below knurling.
+1855-1865, view of heel and bulbous thumb screw, with profile contours below hand knurling.

 Spiers Thumb Plane, c.
 1855-1865, left side and sole, with tongue and groove join at the mouth.